Online Bachelor’s Degree in SociologyOnline Bachelor’s Degree in SociologyOnline Bachelor’s Degree in Sociology

 Workers in government report higher median earnings than many outside of government.
 While salaries vary depending on factors such as experience and location, BLS data indicates median pay from local governments is higher for positions like social/community service manager ($87,720), probation officer ($59,690), and substance abuse/behavioral disorder counselor ($54,070).

-Demand for senior services and treatment.
+Demand for senior services and treatment

-At Maryville, our online sociology degree prepares you for a career path that aligns with your passion.
+At Maryville, our online degree in sociology prepares you for a career path that aligns with your passion.
 Our courses cover current real-world topics that often spark new areas of interest.
 Each concentration is uniquely designed to guide you into different areas of opportunity.
 The ultimate goal of our curriculum is to help you learn and grow in ways that are relevant to what you want to do next.

-Insights from Our Faculty
+Insights from our faculty

 Meet Kent Bausman.

-Dr. Kent Bausman has served as a leader in Maryville University’s sociology program for nearly 20 years, sharing a seasoned perspective based on extensive research published in top peer-reviewed journals.
+Dr. Kent Bausman has served as a leader in Maryville University’s degree in sociology for nearly 20 years, sharing a seasoned perspective based on extensive research published in top peer-reviewed journals.
 He has also served as a media authority on social issues, providing critical commentary on social problems such as child abduction and crime control.

 Professor of Sociology